US Intelligence Agencies Tried To Bribe Our Developers To Weaken Encryption, Says Telegram Founder

 Step 3) ENDLESS PROFIT

-Published source is a huge help here (Score:3, Interesting)
+Published source is a huge help here (Score:4, Interesting)

 It would be naive to think you can run an independent/secure cryptoapp based in the US.